LeonardoCois/pf/README.md

 * tested in windows x64

 # LEONARDO_COIS-PY-DICE-GAME
-It will roll dice according to entered settings and output an organized ranking.
+This program will roll dice according to entered settings and output an organized ranking.
 * tested in windows x64

 # LEONARDO_COIS-PY-PRIME-NUMBER